Telematics fleet management: A guide for small businesses in 2020

-Telematics fleet management allows businesses to track their vehicles effectively and efficiently.
-Find out more today and compare quotes
+Telematics fleet management allows UK businesses to track their vehicles efficiently and effectively.
+Discover how your business could benefit here

-For many businesses, vehicles form an integral part of their business; whether you’ve got one company car or a fleet of over 20 trucks, it’s important that your vehicles are managed as efficiently and effectively as possible.
+For many businesses, vehicles form an integral part of day-to-day operations.
+Whether you’re responsible for one company car or an entire fleet of trucks, it’s important that your vehicles are managed as efficiently and effectively as possible.

-With this in mind, over recent years, there has been a significant increase in the number of businesses using telematics to track and manage their fleets – allowing them to keep tabs on their employees, improve the efficiency of their fleet, and reduce fuel consumption.
+In recent years, there has been a significant increase in the number of businesses using telematics to track and manage their fleets – allowing them to monitor their drivers, improve efficiency, and reduce fuel consumption.

-Telematics technology can be integrated with GPS technology in order to provide fleet management services.
+Telematics fleet management services work by using telematics technology that’s integrated with GPS technology.
 This is known as vehicle telematics.

-Vehicle telematics is an in-depth method for tracking a fleet of vehicles, collecting data on a wide range of metrics in order to help managers get the most out of their business.
+Vehicle telematics is an in-depth method for tracking a fleet of vehicles, collecting data on a wide range of metrics in order to help fleet managers get the most out of their businesses.

-Telematics works by tracking the movements of the vehicles in your fleet using GPS systems and mobile technology, allowing you to monitor the location, movement, status, and behaviour of a vehicle within the fleet.
+Telematics works by tracking the movements of your vehicles using GPS systems and mobile technology.
+This allows you to monitor the location, movement, status, and behaviour of the vehicles within your fleet.

 In addition to the simple GPS location method used by most vehicle tracking systems and security devices, telematics also calls upon Radio Frequency Identification (RFID) technology to collect data.